Which Treadmills Have The Best Cushioning? (2022 Updated)

 By Simon Gould

 The great thing about treadmills compared to exercising outside.
 They have a lovely, comfortable and spongy, cushioned deck.
-Typical injuries you may get running outside you don't get on a treadmill.
+Typical injuries you may get outside you don't get on a treadmill.
 They're far kinder to your joints especially the knees.
-Here I've gone through the best treadmills for cushioning and organized them by price.
+Here I've gone through the treadmills with the best cushioning technology at each price point.

 A quick word about cushioning in treadmills

 Generally, the more expensive the treadmill, the better the cushioning.
 The more advanced technology is in the deck.
 Some models have many cells along the belt and deck which offer superior shock absorption and suspension.
 The money goes into the features as well as the deck in the treadmill and you'll feel it when you use it.

 As well as the cost, modern treadmills tend to have better cushioning.
 The research and development will have been used to offer a better product and this counts in the deck too.
 Some treadmills from the same make may cost the same but you're better off choosing the latest model.
 As this will have newer technology, the cushioning will be better as a result.